 - The credit is limited if your modified adjusted gross income is above a certain amount.
 The amount at which this phase-out begins varies, depending on your filing status.

-With the Child Tax Credit, you can reduce your federal income tax by up to $1,000 for each qualifying child.
+With the Child Tax Credit, you can reduce your federal income tax by up to $2,000 for each qualifying child.
 Your child must be either your son, daughter, stepchild, foster child, sibling, stepsister/brother or a descendant of any of these individuals.
 A legally adopted child is treated as your own child.
 The child must not have provided more than half of their own support and you need to claim them as a dependent on your federal tax return.
 The qualifying child should have lived with you for more than half of the tax year, and there are some exceptions to the residence test.
-There is also an Additional Child Tax Credit, which allows you to get a refund if the amount of your Child Tax Credit is greater than the amount of income tax that you owe.

 5. What is Self-Employment tax and how do I use it?